Action planning to achieve the standard

 Even if you now meet the wellbeing standard, keeping this up needs ongoing attention.
-It’s advisable to have an action plan in place for most, if not all, standards to ensure continued compliance and improvement.
+It’s advisable to have an action plan in place for most, if not all, standards.

 Effective communication is crucial for any successful action plan focused on employee wellbeing.
 Using SMART planning can help to address many important considerations which are explained in this section.
 SMART means Specific, Measurable, Achievable, Relevant, Time-bound.